jundalisay/superblist/content/en/research/descartes/world/chapter-09.md

 ---
 heading: "Chapter 9"
-title: "The Origin of the Universe, Stars, and Planets"
+title: "The Origin of Matter and the Stars"
 weight: 20
 image: "/covers/world.jpg"
-description: "The parts of the matter are very diverse"
+description: "In Cartesian Physics, matter begins when the churning of spacetime particles caused some to acquire a low frequency as to become large and perceptible"
 contributors: ['Rene Descartes']
 icon: "/icons/descartes.png"
 ---